IndaPlus22/AssignmentInstructions-BlueNote/task-7/README.md

 #include <stdio.h>
 #include <time.h>

-// Assume that f is a function which takes longer time to execute
+// Assume that foo is a function which takes longer time to execute
 // for a larger value n.

 void someFunction(void (*f)(int), int milliseconds, int n) {